 D-2-b-i Statistical framework for parameter tuning using Bayesian updates

+[[Very important, need to update.
+Will have many rounds of testing/training.]]

 The initial feature parameter θ (θ1,θ2,…,θm) (given m number of features) assigned in D-1-b-v will be further optimized with newly available “gold standard” datasets.
 We plan to tune these parameters using an incremental Bayesian learning strategy.
 For a variant A, given eleVAR score eS (equation 3 in D-1-b-v), the probability that v is functional (yv=1 designates a positive result, whereas yv=0 denotes a negative result) follows a logistic function Pyi=1θ, eS= 11 +exp-k * eS-a=11+exp⁡(-k*(Sθ-α) (k,a are scaling parameters).
 To update θ with training data Y, we implement Bayes’ rule: P(θ|Y, eS) ∝ P(Y|θ, eS)P(θ).

 The likelihood ratio is defined as: Q=L(Y|θproposed)L(Y|θcurrent) , and then MCMC (Monte Carlo Markov Chain) will be used to find the most probable θ.
 The updated θ will then be used as tuned parameters in eleVAR to prioritize variants.
 The procedure will be iterated in several rounds.
 In the first round of tuning, feature weights obtained in D-1-b-v will be used to construct priors P(θ).
 In subsequent rounds, the updated weights will be set as new priors.